Batteries and Accumulators

-The Waste Management (Batteries and Accumulators) Regulations 2008 came into effect on 26th September 2008 and impose obligations on people who produce and distribute batteries and accumulators.
+The European Union (Batteries and Accumulators) Regulations 2014, as amended, came into effect on 30th July 2014 and impose obligations on people who produce and distribute batteries and accumulators.
 If not disposed of properly, and sent to a normal landfill, batteries can release dangerous heavy metals into the environment such as cadmium, nickel and lead.
 For this reason they must be recycled correctly to avoid this happening.

-All battery / accumulator retailers need to ensure that they are registered annually with their local authority (download registration form ) or with WEEE Ireland / ERP (approved registration bodies)
+All retailers selling batteries / accumulators need to ensure that they are registered annually with their local authority (download registration form ) or with the approved registration bodies, WEEE Ireland http://www.weeeireland.ie/ or ERP http://www.erp-recycling.ie/ .
+However retailers only selling portable batteries (i.e. AAA, AA, Cell C, Cell D, PP3 and PP9) are exempt from registering.

-Members of the public can deposit their waste batteries at collection points on the premises of all battery retailers once the waste batteries are equivalent to the type which is sold on the premises.
+Members of the public must not dispose of waste batteries in the domestic bin.
+They can deposit their waste batteries at collection points on the premises of all battery retailers once the waste batteries are equivalent to the type which is sold on the premises.
 Waste batteries and accumulators can also be brought to the Ballymount Civic Amenity Centre.
-Waste batteries and accumulators should never be disposed of in household bins.

 Note: This page is a guide only.
 It does not purport to provide, and should not be relied upon as, a legal interpretation of the regulations.
 South Dublin County Council advises you to read the Regulations in full.